Getting Started with MCXW23-EVK

 Use MCUXpresso Config tools - fig 10

-18. Let’s add some additional code to the example.
-Open the led_blinky.c file and add the following macros to control and read the SW4 GPIO pin
+18. To add additional code to the example, open the led_blinky.c file and add the following macros to control and read the SW4 GPIO pin

 19. Use MCUXpresso Config tools - fig 11

-20. Add the two variables to stare the sw state values, those will be used later to control the led state
+20. Add the two variables to store the sw state values as those will be used later to control the LED state

 21. Use MCUXpresso Config tools - fig 12